 This preventative technique is used to preempt the occurrence of a glaucoma attack.
 During an eye examination, an eye doctor may notice that the angle in the eye appears to be too narrow.
-A narrow angle tends not to drain properly and can lead to a build up of fluid and pressure, a precursor to glaucoma.
+A narrow-angle tends not to drain properly and can lead to a build-up of fluid and pressure, a precursor to glaucoma.
 In LPI, a laser is used to place a tiny opening in the iris in order to improve drainage.
-The treatment requires no sutures and is handled on a same day, outpatient basis.
+The treatment requires no sutures and is handled on the same day, outpatient basis.
 The patient is required to use anti-inflammatory eye drops for approximately one week following the treatment.
 LPI has a very high success rate.

 SelectiveLaser Trabeculoplasty (SLT)